yishmo/small-world/README.md

 **e.g.** Blue-Eyes White Dragon -> Effect Veiler -> Dark Magician

 In the above example, Blue-Eyes White Dragon and Effect Veiler only share exactly one characteristic in that they are both Light Attribute monsters.
-Then we check with Effect Veiler and Dark Magician, these cards also share exactly one characteristic in that they are both have the Spellcaster typing.
+Then we check with
+Effect Veiler and Dark Magician, these cards also share exactly one characteristic in that they both have the Spellcaster typing.
 So, we can bridge from Blue-Eyes
 White Dragon to Dark Magician using Small World.

 **Note**: Monsters with undefined ATK or DEF indicated by ‘?’ cannot use that characteristic for bridging with Small World.
 The reason why is that currently ‘?’
 ATK/DEF does not compare to anything (see related rulings).